Can LLMs Estimate Cognitive Complexity of Reading Comprehension Items?: Introduction

 In our experiments, we evaluate eight LLMs, spanning both proprietary and open-source variants.
-The results show that LLMs can approximate cognitive complexity, with the best-performing models achieving F1 scores of 75.5 (Evidence Scope) and 83.2 (3-level Transformation Level) in the cognitive complexity classification tasks.
+The results show that LLMs can approximate cognitive complexity, with the best-performing models achieving Macro F1 scores of 74.8 (Evidence Scope) and 82.0 (3-level Transformation Level) in the cognitive complexity classification tasks.
 Notably, open-source models such as Qwen2.5 (32B) and Mistral-Small (24B) performed comparably to—or even surpassed—GPT-4o.
 However, we also found that LLMs often struggle to explicitly recognize key features in their reasoning traces—for example, identifying phrase reordering or the evidence sentences they referenced—highlighting a gap between reasoning ability and metacognitive awareness.

-Our contributions can be summarized as follows: \begin{itemize}[nosep] \item We construct an expert-annotated dataset of RC items along two cognitively grounded dimensions, which are important factors for analyzing item difficulty\footnote{The dataset, prompt templates, and evaluation codes are available at \url{https://github.com/SeonjeongHwang/ReCo}}. \item We conduct an evaluation of eight instruction-tuned LLMs, demonstrating their potential utility in estimating the cognitive complexity of RC items. \item We probe LLMs on fine-grained cognitive features and observe that, even when they successfully solve items, they do not fully recognize the cognitive processes underlying their problem solving. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize}[nosep] \item We construct an expert-annotated dataset of RC items along two cognitively grounded dimensions, which are important factors for analyzing item difficulty. \item We conduct an evaluation of eight instruction-tuned LLMs, demonstrating their potential utility in estimating the cognitive complexity of RC items. \item We probe LLMs on fine-grained cognitive features and observe that, even when they successfully solve items, they do not fully recognize the cognitive processes underlying their problem solving. \end{itemize}